|

 The exhibition is accompanied by a 80 pp, full color catalog

-(in German and English)
+with texts (in German and English)

 by John Corbett, Mike Pearson and Susanne Buckesfeld.